 Incident Response Automation

 Managing security events effectively needs automated incident response.
-Companies that use automation in their incident response processes have cut down their threat identification and containment time by a lot.
+Companies that use automation in their incident response processes have significantly reduced their threat identification and containment time.
 The automation framework has several key parts that work from detection to final resolution.

 Cross-Cloud Visibility Tools